samlobe/amyloid-predict/README.md

 It was trained on 6aa, 10aa, and 15aa peptides and is meant to be applied on IDP (intrinsically disordered protein) or IDR (intrinsically disordered region) fragments of those sizes.

 ## Quick Start
+Use a computer that has 12+ GB of RAM.
+It works well on my 16GB RAM Mac CPU, but is way faster on my 24GB VRAM GPU.

 I recommend creating a new conda environment:
 ```bash
 conda create -n amyloidPredict python=3.9